February 12, 2008

 6:52 AM

-Blogger Meeta said...
+Blogger Meeta K. Wolff said...

 I absolutely love this dish.
 In our travels around Tuscany I think I almost always ordered this dish where ever possible.
 Perfect with Italian bread, Chianti and the view of the Tuscan hills!